Skip to content

 THR10 II’s powerful virtual circuitry modelling allows it to capture tube amp-like guitar tones.
 The THR10 II’s amp emulation and built-in sound effects are exactly what you need to make your guitar practise sessions simple and enjoyable.
 This combo amp’s sound is also louder than cabinets with similar ratings.
 It demonstrates Yamaha’s in-depth awareness of the needs of a rapidly developing community of guitarists.

 With the THR Remote app installed on your phone, controlling the many presets, EQ settings, effects, and emulations is a breeze.
-Instead of utilising the physical knobs, you can adjust your tone using a smartphone touchscreen.
+Instead of utilizing the physical knobs, you can adjust your tone using a smartphone touchscreen.
 Of course, the amp’s variety of buttons and dials on top may be used to fine-tune it.
 I also appreciate the thought of no longer having to rely on electricity outlets.
 This amp already has a rechargeable battery, making it ideal for touring guitarists.

 It features the same Virtual Circuitry Modeling (VCM) technology seen in previous THR amplifiers, which employs component modelling to improve realism.
 15 guitar amp versions, 3 bass amp models, 3 mic models, and a flat mode are among the sonic options.
 Built-in reverb, delay, and modulation effects, as well as Bluetooth compatibility and USB direct recording, are among the other features.

 Despite its high price, the THR10 II Wireless is one of the best amplifiers you can buy for your home.
 It’s a fantastic recording tool, with a great-sounding amp emulator, wireless connectivity, superb portability, and incredible playback.
-This is the Best Practice Amp in 2023.
+This is the Best Practice Amp in 2025.

 Marshall Code 25